By Terry Corbell

-Even in this advanced age of the digital economy, a sound public relations program remains one of your best marketing investments.
+Even in this advanced age of the digital economy a sound public relations program, if you accurately pinpoint your targets, remains one of your most-powerful marketing investments.

-Whether you are a do-it-yourselfer or hire a PR specialist, for the most- effective PR planning there are five strategies to implement.
+Whether you are a do-it-yourselfer or you hire a PR specialist — for the most-effective PR planning — there are five strategies to aim at your target.

-Be flexible – if you evaluate what’s worked, what hasn’t and why, this will serve as reminders to develop a new roadmap.
+If you evaluate what’s worked, what hasn’t and why, this will serve as reminders to develop a new road map.

-Be fully committed – Don’t make the mistake of delegating the important PR responsibility to a subordinate for coordination of your campaign.
+Don’t make the mistake of delegating the important PR responsibility to a subordinate for coordination of your campaign.
 If you have a PR consultant, communicate regularly.
-Remember the PR buck stops with you or marketing executive.
+Remember the PR buck stops with you.

 So do the footwork and create a terrific story about your company.